philmcminn/new-paper/README.md

 LaTeX documents in a modular fashion, much like a computer program.
 A common objection to doing it this way is that it makes it harder to find specific text later.
-But, if you structure your files in the way this repository suggests, finding things should not be difficult.
-If you get really stuck, then it is not hard to use the "Find" feature of a good text editor, so long as you include all the relevant files in the scope of the search.
+But, if you structure your files in the way this repository suggests, finding things again should not be difficult --- in fact, it should be very easy.
+(Also, if you get really stuck, then it is not hard to use the "Find" feature of a good text editor, so long as you include all the relevant files in the scope of the search.)